DoD Sustainable Products Center

 Demonstration Products*

-Table 1 lists the manufacturers and the products used – all of which meet USDA’s Bio-Preferred minimum bio-based of 72% for multipurpose greases
+Table 1 lists the manufacturers and the products selected for test and evaluation – all of which meet USDA’s Bio-Preferred minimum bio-based of 72% for multipurpose greases

 Table 1: Biobased Grease Demonstration Products